Twilio

 The webhook is how Twilio communicates with ChatBotKit.
 Here's what you need to do in your Twilio Console:

-4. Set the incoming messages webhook to HTTP POST
+- Set the incoming message or call webhook to HTTP POST

 For WhatsApp, the process is similar but you'll configure the webhook in your WhatsApp Business API settings instead.